-The following policies and procedures have been established for the purpose of clarifying, organizing, and maintaining a vibrant Department of Physical Therapy at Alvernia University.
-This manual is primarily intended to serve as an important source of information regarding the Department's policies and procedures for the core and associated faculty, staff, and students within the Department.
+The following policies and procedures have been established for the purpose of clarifying, organizing, and maintaining a vibrant Department of Physical Therapy and its Program at Alvernia University.
+Although other individuals may obtain information from this document, this manual is intended to serve as an important source of information for the core and associated faculty, staff, and students within the Department.